disorderedmaterials/dissolve/web/docs/examples/cu-btc/step3.md

 {{< action type="edit" text="Double-click on the configuration tab's title and change its name to `MOF`" />}}

-If you click on the generator's {{< gui-node "Add" >}} node for the framework species and look at its control parameters you will see that the **BoxAction** parameter is `Set`, meaning that the configuration's box is set from that defined in the species.
+If you click on the generator's {{< node "Add" >}} node for the framework species and look at its control parameters you will see that the **BoxAction** parameter is `Set`, meaning that the configuration's box is set from that defined in the species.

 ### Set up Layers